eth-ellis/eth-ellis.github.io/_posts/2025-04-12-maui-shell-viewmodel-lifecycle-events.md

 The below video showcases a sample app implementing our approach for ViewModel initialisation and reinitialisation.

 It covers scenarios including normal, modal, and root navigation, as well as passing navigation data in each case.

+These results are consistent across Android, iOS, macOS and Windows.

 <video width="100%" controls>
   <source src="/assets/videos/Chill-Weather-Showcase.mp4" type="video/mp4">